OS map ref: SK 601106 (Sheet 246)

 A hide in the country park, specially built by Leicestershire County Council, overlooks the reserve.

 In order to minimise disturbance to wildlife on the reserve, visitors are asked to stay on the footpaths, which have been marked.

 We encourage visitors to use environmentally friendly forms of transport wherever possible.
 Most of our reserves are easily accessible by bicycle with many close to the National Cycle Network.
 Please note that cycling is not permitted on the nature reserve itself.

-Dogs are permitted on this nature reserve but only under strict control - able to bring to heel at all times.
-Dogs should be kept out of the water.
+Dogs are permitted on this nature reserve but on short leads only and should be kept out of the water.